 Although I write in different forms (fiction, non-fiction, drama), my starting point is usually landscape, sense of place, travel.
 It seems to be important I engage bodily with my writing, so getting mud on my boots, sleeping high up in the hills, or being slapped by salt water can all be part of my process.

-I've written about walking and memory in Doubling Back, explored a dramatic shoreline fictionally in Call of the Undertow, and traversed glaciers in my new novel, When Tumblers Turn.
-Currently I'm being pulled from shore to sea.
+I've written about walking and memory in Doubling Back, explored a dramatic shoreline fictionally in Call of the Undertow, and traversed glaciers in my new novel, The Tumblers (now seeking a publisher).
+Currently I'm writing about ships, shore and sea.

 As advice for writers goes, Susan Sontag's works for me: 'Love words, agonise over sentences and pay attention to the world.'
 I enjoy helping others to do that in their own writing through my teaching on workshops and courses.